llm-bible/llm-bible.github.io/_publications/gao2024end.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.18870"}
   - {name: "Code", url: "https://github.com/ZhaolinGao/LangPTune"}
-tags: ['Training Techniques', 'Model Architecture', 'Tools', 'GPT', 'RecSys', 'Ethics and Bias', 'Interpretability', 'Has Code', 'Interpretability and Explainability']
+tags: ['Tools', 'GPT', 'Ethics and Bias', 'Interpretability and Explainability', 'Model Architecture', 'Interpretability', 'Training Techniques', 'RecSys', 'Has Code']
 ---
 There is a growing interest in natural language-based user profiles for recommender systems, which aims to enhance transparency and scrutability